Abhi-604/Smart_Notepad/README.md

 - **Typing and Editing:** Start a new note by typing into the text area.
 Use the menu (File → New/Open/Save) or toolbar buttons to create, open, and save notes.
 - **Speech-to-Text Input:** Click the “Record” or microphone button and speak clearly.
 The `speech_recognition` library will capture the audio and insert the transcribed text into the note.
-- **Translation:** To translate the current note, click the “Translate” button and select a target language (e.g. French, Spanish).
+- **Translation:** To translate the current note, click the “Translate” button and select a target language (e.g., French, Spanish).
 Internally, the app uses `googletrans`.
 For example:
   ```python
   from googletrans import Translator